mflatt/web-macro-tutorial/README.md

     43
     >

-Or you could get the same result by adding 42 and 1 with with `+`
+Or you could get the same result by adding 42 and 1 with the `+`
 function:

     Welcome to DrRacket